Can’t wait that long for an HDB BTO flat?

 Or just walk out of your door if you’re living in a ground floor unit.

-Oh, if you happen to own bulky furniture or stuff like… I dunno… a 3m tall oil painting of yourself which obviously isn’t going to fit in the lifts.
+If you happen to own bulky furniture or stuff like… I dunno… a 3m tall oil painting of yourself that obviously isn’t going to fit in the lifts.

 You’ll have an easier time if you live on the ground floor.